cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 [Canvas page - [Summary of assessment](https://canvas.swansea.ac.uk/courses/52902/pages/summary-of-assessment?module_item_id=2258004)]

-Module assessment components: Laboratory Introduction (15%) + Laboratory work (20%) + Class test (35%) + Mini-project (30%)
+Module assessment components:  Lab training requirement (P/F) + Laboratory Introduction (15%) + Laboratory work (20%) + Class test (35%) + Mini-project (30%).

-Full details of the assessment and feedback arrangements for this module are to be found on Canvas in the [Assessment and Feedback](https://canvas.swansea.ac.uk/courses/52902/modules#module_305533)]
+Full details of the assessment and feedback arrangements for this module are to be found on Canvas in the [Assessment and Feedback](https://canvas.swansea.ac.uk/courses/52902/modules#module_376448) module.

 ## Access to the Digital Learning Platform